juniorsundarCasual/TGT/vault/volume-3.chapter-213.md

 "Why are we going there exactly?"

 "Well, remember how I told you that a few of our ancestor have already tried to find alternatives and improve upon the Heavenly Eye?
 My Master's Master happened to be a part of that group, and happened to follow a similar line of reasoning such as yourself, barring the whole model part," Krish narrated.
-"Therefore, he accumulated a few favours with an upstart Sect that "
+"Therefore, he accumulated a few favours with an upstart Sect that practice an arcane body cultivation method that relies on tracking the movement of heavenly bodies."

+"How does that work?"
+Marie voiced her intrigue.

+"You can ask them when we get there.
+Any way it's not our concern.
+What matters to us is that they've aggregated highly accurate and precise records of the movement of heavenly bodies for at least the last two millennia."

+"How are you so sure that they wouldn't have gone extinct by now?
+A lot of time has passed, after all," Marie responded dubiously.

+"I've checked," Krish responded.
+"They're still up and running.
+My Grandmaster was thorough in his intervention, do not think that we are half-hearted in our assistance just because we callously provide it for out own benefit."

+"Do you think I will succeed, Master?"
+Marie voiced her uncertainty.
+Although she exuded an air of confidence when she declared her resolve to create a dynamic model of the world, she was still just a teenage youth stepping into the vast expanse of cultivation.
+She was filled with worry and uneasiness.

+"I have confidence in you," Krish hummed.
+"You achieved something that generations of our ancestors deemed impossible.
+Therefore, my confidence in you isn't insincere.
+You have proven time and time again that you can accomplish anything you set your mind to."

+"Know this, it is my duty as your Master to support you through everything.
+Even if this venture does not pan out as you expect it to, worry not.
+Everything will work out as it is supposed to, you just do what you deem necessary," Krish added.

+"It will all work out eventually," Marie parroted.
+"I am fated with the Heavenly Eye, after all," she said with a chuckle.

+Krish's stopped in place and looked at his Disciple's cheeky grin.
+After a second, he joined her in her mirthful laugh and continued in their journey.

 ____